sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 cat /etc/fr24feed.ini | grep fr24key
 ```

-You can also find it in the datasharing section on the fr24 website if you have an account with the email address that was used when creating the key.
+You can also find it in the data sharing section on the fr24 website if you have an account with the email address that was used when creating the key.

 ### New to `fr24`?